Charles Matthew Fernando: Early life and education

 Charles Matthew Fernando was born in 1866 in Colombo, the son of Andrew Fernando Jr. and the grandson of Andrew Fernando Sr., the Mudaliyer of Colombo.
 He was the brother of Sir Marcus Fernando.

 Educated at the St Benedicts Academy (later known as St Benedict's College Colombo) and at Royal College, Colombo, where he won the Turnour Prize, Shakespeare Prize and the Junior Cambridge Scholarship.
 Taking his matriculation, he was the first Ceylonese student to pass the Intermediate in Arts of the University of London.
 He attended St John's College, Cambridge where he completed law tripos in 1886 gaining a BA and LLB degrees, he was called to the bar as a barrister from the Lincoln's Inn in 1888.

 Legal career

 On his return to Ceylon in 1889, he was enrolled as an Advocate and started his legal practice.
 In 1897, he was appointed acting District Judge of Kurunagala and thereafter moved to Kandy as Crown Advocate.
 In 1901, he was appointed Acting Crown Counsel, Colombo and was confirmed in 1903.
-He led the prosecution in the many of the major criminal cases including the Attygalle murder case.
+He led the prosecution in many of the major criminal cases including the Attygalle murder case.
 He served as the Senior Crown Counsel and Assistant Attorney General of Ceylon.
 He was one of the founders of the Ceylon Law Students Union.

 He was also a member of the Colombo Municipal Council, the Kandy Municipal Council and the Road Committee of the Western province.